What Is A Credit Rating ?

-A credit rating is number that is often referred to as a credit score.
-When reviewing a credit report many credit providers use this number as a way of determining whether they will approve an application.
-A credit rating is affected by a number of factors including but not limited to, the profile of the individual, the number of credit enquirys and if the credit report contains any negative listings such as defaults or judgements.
+A credit rating is a number that charts your credit file history.
+It is also referred to as a credit score.
+When reviewing a credit report, many credit providers use this number as a way of determining whether they will approve a loan application.
+A credit rating is affected by a number of factors, including but not limited to the profile of the individual, the number of credit enquiries on their file and the number and severity of negative listings on their credit report, such as defaults or judgements.

-Credit scores start at 100 and end at 1200.
-100 being a very poor credit score.
-While it is impossible to predict the outcome of an individual credit application as a rule of thumb any credit score less than 500 may be considered an issue and could result in an application for credit to be declined.
+Credit scores can go as low as -200 and as high as 1200, -200 being a very poor credit score.
+While it is impossible to predict the outcome of an individual credit application, a general rule of thumb is that any credit score less than 500 may be considered an issue and could result in an application to be declined.

 Clean Credit specialises in helping people remove negative items from their credit files.
 This credit repair service helps to improve their credit rating and allows them more financial opportunities both now and in the future.
 Call Clean Credit today on 1300 015 210 or fill out our quick enquiry form.